Buddon Links is a relatively new golf course having been opened in 1979.

 Hole 14 – Waterloo

-A tough par 4 with thick rough on the left and out of bounds on the right, a long 2nd shot awaits to a narrow green, well protected by bunkers, and 4 is a very good result.
+A tough par 4 with heather on the left and out of bounds on the right, a long 2nd shot awaits to a narrow green, well protected by bunkers, and 4 is a very good result.

 Hole 15 – Falaise

-An interesting par 3 with water on the right and trees on the left, the theory is miss the swails surrounding the putting surface will mean a tricky up and down.
+An interesting par 3 with water on the right and trees on the left.
+The long green is well guarded with bunkers and swales.

 Hole 16 – Cassino